open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: bool CoreServices::getAcquisitionStatus()

-    Returns true if acquisition is active.
+    :returns: :code:`true` if acquisition is active.
 If a plugin needs to check this frequently, it's recommended to store a local variable that's updated inside the :code:`GenericProcessor::startAcquisition()` and :code:`GenericProcessor::stopAcquisition()` methods.

 .. function:: void CoreServices::setAcquisitionStatus(bool enable)